Articles on: Campaign Management

 Once your campaign is live, it will be trafficked by many different traffic sources, each being a unique placement on a publisher website.
 Review your reports to see which placements are performing below your expectations.
 We suggest letting each SubID receive at least 1000-5000 clicks before you act upon it, as in blacklist it.

-Follow this guide to blacklist subIDs for pop campaigns or zones for display campaigns.
+Follow this guide to Optimization Guide for Advertisers campaigns or zones for display campaigns.

 Step 5: Whitelist SubID